ihategfw/teletrans/README.md

 # TeleTrans - The Telegram Translator

 TeleTrans is a Python-based Telegram bot that translates messages in real-time.
-It uses the OpenAI API and DeepL API for translation.
+It uses the OpenAI API and DeepL/Azure API for translation.

 > [!WARNING]